laddhaanshul/laddhaanshul/README.md

 <h1 align="center">Hi there 👋 my name is Anshul Laddha</h1>
-<h3 align="center">I'm a Software Engineer 󠀠󠀠👨🏽‍💻 󠀠󠀠󠀠<br>
+<h3 align="center">I'm a Senior Software Engineer 󠀠󠀠👨🏽‍💻 󠀠󠀠󠀠<br>
-4+ years of professional experience in Mobile Application Development using Android, React Native and Xamarin.
-Experience in developing applications with Augmented Reality(AR) and Virtual Reality(VR) and for Wearable Glasses.
+4+ years of professional experience in Mobile Application Development using Android, React Native and IOS.
   <br>
   <h4 align="center">Open Source contributor and like to solve real-life problems, with a mindset of optimization.</>
   <br>